Past Perfect Tense - Structure, Uses & Examples

 Usage:

-• We use Past Perfect tense to tell the action which happened in past before another action.
+• We use Past Perfect tense to tell the action which happened in the past before another action.

 • This tense is also called past of past.